AdaDTur/ProGRes/README.md

 # ProGRes: Prompted Generative Rescoring for ASR n-Best

+<h4>Big News !!
+ProGRes has been accepted to the IEEE Spoken Language Technology Workshop (SLT) !!!</h4>

 This repository hosts the data and code files for our paper ProGRes: Prompted Generative Rescoring for ASR n-Best

 <h3>Overview</h3>